kwameopareasiedu/flutter_quick_db/README.md

 ## Additional information

 Flutter Quick DB is built on top of the [Sembast](https://pub.dev/packages/sembast).
-I highly recommend checking out the Sembast docs on using Sembast-related functions
+I highly recommend checking out the Sembast docs on using Sembast-related functions.

+> Avoid naming your annotated class "Database" since this conflicts with some imports used by the
+> generated file